http-party/node-http-proxy/README.md

 * `proxyRes`: This event is emitted if the request to the target got a response.
 * `open`: This event is emitted once the proxy websocket was created and piped into the target websocket.
 * `close`: This event is emitted once the proxy websocket was closed.
+* `start`: This event is emitted before the proxy send the request to target/forward; websocket not supported
 * (DEPRECATED) `proxySocket`: Deprecated in favor of `open`.

 ```js